The last few weeks I tried to fix dsync errors in Mazebert TD.

 }

 Now, all hash calculations are logged until the dsync exception is thrown!
 Afterwards the log is sent to my server.
 Then I would download the save game to my MacBook and simulate the game one more time with the same debug option activated.
 And finally I ended up with a diff of hash log lines to compare.
-Here's one of the diffs I've been checking recently: A dsync diff In this diff, the problem was the max health calculation of creeps.
-The dsync happened when hashing the hitpoints of a creep.
-I then tracked it down to this method:
+Here's one of the diffs I've been checking recently:

 public static double getTotalCreepHitpoints(int round, Difficulty difficulty) {